kvasdopil/robot-arm-ui/README.md

 ### Usage

 - Orbit to view the scene
-- Drag either target sphere (orange or purple).
-The arm tracks the last-dragged sphere and recalculates IK continuously while you drag
+- Click numbered buttons to select a target; click + to add another
+- Drag the active target sphere; IK runs on mouse up and animates to the solution
 - Adjust sliders to manually set angles

 To reset saved state: